gunavardhanra-dev/pulse_log/README.md

 # PulseLog

-Built out of personal frustration — every health app is either bloated, paywalled, or just missing half the things you actually need.
+Built out of personal frustration — every health app is either paywalled, or just missing half the things you actually need.
 So I built my own.

 PulseLog tracks calories, weight trends, and daily habits in one place.
 Nothing more, nothing less.
-Built for me and my friends while learning the entire stack from scratch — FastAPI, PostgreSQL, JWT auth, and deployment — all in under 3 months of coding.
+Built for me and my friends while learning the entire stack from scratch FastAPI, PostgreSQL, JWT auth, and deployment ,all in under 3 months of coding.

 🔗 **[Live App](https://resonant-kringle-307e9a.netlify.app)**
 🔗 **[API Docs](https://pulse-log.onrender.com/docs)**